-Electives 5
+Electives ^{2,3} 5

 Second Term Credits

 DTC 330 or 331 3

-Physical Sciences [PSCI] with lab 4
+Physical Sciences [PSCI] with lab 4 4

 Social Sciences [SSCI] 3

-Electives 5
+Electives ^{2,3} 5

 Complete Writing Portfolio

 Third Year

 First Term Credits

 DTC 301 [M] 3

 DTC 335 3

-Equity and Justice Studies [EQJS] or Diversity [DIVR] 3
+Equity and Justice Studies [EQJS] or Diversity [DIVR] 5 3

-Electives 6
+Electives 2 6

 Second Term Credits

 DTC 477 3

-DTC Electives 6
+DTC Electives ^{3,6} 6

-Electives 6
+Electives ^{2,3} 6

 Fourth Year

 First Term Credits

-DTC Electives 6
+DTC Electives ^{3,6} 6

-Electives 9
+Electives ^{2,3} 9

 Second Term Credits

 DTC 497 [CAPS] 3

-DTC 497 [CAPS] DTC 498 or 478 3 3
+DTC 498 or 478 7 3

+General Electives ^{2,3} 9

+Senior Exit Survey

-- Two years of high school foreign language or at least two semesters of college-level foreign language are required by the College of Arts and Sciences for graduation. - Electives must include sufficient 300-400-level coursework to meet the University requirement of 40 credits of upper-division coursework. - Electives or DTC Electives must include an additional [M] course to meet the University requirements of two [M] courses. - To meet University and College of Arts and Sciences requirements, students must take a [BSCI] course with lab and [PSCI] course with lab. - Depending on whether a student takes DTC 206 [EQJS] or DTC 475 [DIVR] for their degree requirement, they should take a UCORE option that fulfills the opposite requirement in their third year. - DTC Electives (12 credits): Any DTC course not included in the degree requirements is eligible to be a DTC elective.
-One DTC elective course (3 credits) may be substituted by DTC 498 or 499. - Students who elect to take DTC 478 need to have taken DTC 355 as a prerequisite.
+- 1 Two years of high school foreign language or at least two semesters of college-level foreign language are required by the College of Arts and Sciences for graduation. - 2 Electives must include sufficient 300-400-level coursework to meet the University requirement of 40 credits of upper-division coursework. - 3 Electives or DTC Electives must include an additional [M] course to meet the University requirements of two [M] courses. - 4 To meet University and College of Arts and Sciences requirements, students must take a [BSCI] course with lab and [PSCI] course with lab. - 5 Depending on whether a student takes DTC 206 [EQJS] or DTC 475 [DIVR] for their degree requirement, they should take a UCORE option that fulfills the opposite requirement in their third year. - 6 DTC Electives (12 credits): Any DTC course not included in the degree requirements is eligible to be a DTC elective.
+One DTC elective course (3 credits) may be substituted by DTC 498 or 499. - 7 Students who elect to take DTC 478 need to have taken DTC 355 as a prerequisite.

-History - General Option (120 Credits) History 8-23 Revise graduation requirements for 36 credits of history are required, including 6 credits of US history, 6 credits of BA in History -European history, and 9 credits of Non-Western/Global history; 21 credits at the General Option 300-400-level, which must include HISTORY 300 and 469; and a 12-credit concentration (at least 6 credits 300-400-level) in the same or in related disciplines with the advisor's approval.
-To be admitted to the History - General option, a student must make their intention known to the department and have earned at least a 2.0 cumulative GPA.
-It is assumed that prior to the junior year the student will have completed courses meeting UCORE and College of Arts and Sciences requirements for graduation.
-A grade of C or better is required in all history courses used to fulfill the requirements for this degree.
-First Year First Term Credits 3 Arts [ARTS] ENGLISH 101 [WRTG] 3 3 Humanities [HUM] Quantitative Reasoning [QUAN] 3 or 4 Electives 4 Second Term Credits Communication [COMM] or Written Communication [WRTG] 3 3 Diversity [DIVR] HISTORY 105 [ROOT] 3 3 Social Sciences [SSCI] Electives 3 Second Year First Term Credits Biological Sciences [BSCI] with lab 4 Equity and Justice [EOJS] 3 HISTORY Electives 6 3 Electives Second Term Credits Concentration Course 3
+History History - General Option (120 Credits) 8-2

+Revise graduation requirements for BA in History - General Option 36 credits of history are required, including 6 credits of US history, European history, and 9 credits of Non-Western/Global history; 21 c 300-400-level, which must include HISTORY 300 and 469; and a 12 concentration (at least 6 credits 300-400-level) in the same or in reladisciplines with the advisor's approval. eredits at the 2-credit

+To be admitted to the History - General option, a student must make intention known to the department and have earned at least a 2.0 cur GPA.

+It is assumed that prior to the junior year the student will have comp meeting UCORE and College of Arts and Sciences requirements for

+A grade of C or better is required in all history courses used to fulfil requirements for this degree.
+I the

+First Year

+First Term Credits

+Arts [ARTS] 3

+ENGLISH 101 [WRTG] 3

+Humanities [HUM] 3

+Quantitative Reasoning [QUAN] 3 or 4

+Electives 4

+Second Term Credits

+Communication [COMM] or Written Communication [WRTG] 3

+Diversity [DIVR] 3

+HISTORY 105 [ROOT] 3

+Social Sciences [SSCI] 3

+Electives Second Year First Term 3

+Second Year

+First Term Credits

+Biological Sciences [BSCI] with lab 1 4

+Equity and Justice [EQJS] 3

+HISTORY Electives 2 6

+Electives 3